-Note This manual refers to implementation-defined features that are applicable to build configurate options.
+This manual refers to implementation-defined features that are applicable to build configuration options.
 Reference to a feature that is included means that the appropriate build and pin configuration options are selected.
-Reference to an enabled feature means one that has also be configured by software.
+Reference to an enabled feature means one that has also been configured by software.